Infantry Weapons

 PTM-1

-The PTM-1 is a Soviet/Russian plastic-bodied scatterable anti-vehicle blast mine intended for remote delivery by rocket artillery, helicopter, or aircraft dispensers rather than manual emplacement.
-In the Russia-Ukraine War it appears in documented anti-vehicle mine use, with Human Rights Watch listing PTM-1/PTM-1G mines among types stockpiled by both Russia and Ukraine.
+The PTM-1 is a Soviet/Russian plastic-bodied scatterable anti-vehicle blast mine family intended for remote delivery by rockets, helicopters, or aircraft dispensers rather than manual emplacement.
+Human Rights Watch documented PTM-1/PTM-1G mines in Kharkiv and Donetsk regions during Russia's 2022 full-scale invasion of Ukraine, while JMU/CISR lists the PGMDM/PTM-1S/PTM-1G family as used by former Soviet forces in Afghanistan.

 Profile